vippsas/vipps-ecom-api/vipps-ecom-api.md

 available.
 If that happens, simply make another `/details` request.
 See
 [Polling guidelines](https://developer.vippsmobilepay.com/docs/common-topics/polling-guidelines)
-in the Common topics for more recommendations.
+in the Knowledge base for more recommendations.

 ### Get userinfo